OHI-Science/data-science-training/README.md

 rmarkdown::render_site(encoding = 'UTF-8')
 ````

-This will build the HTML and PDF versions of the book into the docs folder.
-Beware: the contents of the docs folder get blown away first, so you should always edit content outside of this.
+This will build the HTML and PDF versions of the book into the `docs/` folder, which should not be directly edited.

 ### Acknowledgements